 Each night before I go to bed, I turn off the lights in the living room that automatically starts up my mom’s photo machine, so I hear her say every night to me, “Your a Good son.”
 When I hear her voice, and the lights are out, it is almost like she is right there with me for a brief second…

 It has been a year and a half now, but to me, she still is alive by the way she taught me certain things around the kitchen with cooking and baking, I will never forget the joyful laugh she had which was always so contagious.
 I do miss taking care of her. ~ Bill Greguska

 It will be two years now that my mom has passed away.
 I think about her often, yet I have learned a new normal now without her.
 She was my best friend because of how much she loved me and watched out for me.
 The last eight years of her life I was given a chance to so-called pay her back for all the good she did for me when I was growing up.
 By no means I am saying that she was perfect, only Jesus Christ is perfect, but I am saying without a doubt or hesitation, she would have done anything for me and my brother Tom and my sisters Pat and Gerri, yet I always knew that I was special to her by the way she treated me.

 That has something to do with how I kept her out of a nursing home which she genuinely feared.
+Mom did not have a fear of death at all really, but she did have a fear of nursing home!
 I know that other kids that love their mom and dad in a similar way that I loved my mother and father, but I can only speak for myself, and know the truth that my mom was the greatest!
 She pushed me when I needed pushing, and she nurtured me when I needed nurturing, and she always loved me no matter what I got myself into.
 One of my fondest memories of my mom was her sense of humor!
 She always told me that either you can laugh about it, or else you will cry about it! ~ Bill Greguska